U.S. Clean Energy Investment Hits Record Highs, But Falls Short of Climate Goals

 See also: White House to Greenlight Year-Round E15 Sales, Delays Implementation Spark Debate

-In terms of zero-emissions generation and storage, there was a remarkable 32% increase last year, reaching 32.3 gigawatts.
+In terms of zero-emissions electricity generation and storage, there was a remarkable 32% increase last year, reaching 32.3 gigawatts.
 However, this figure falls short of the groups' models, which anticipated annual additions of 46 to 79 gigawatts.
 To remain on course, the U.S. must add between 60 to 127 gigawatts of capacity this year, a target likely to be challenging to achieve, according to the report.

 Looking ahead, the groups emphasized the need for accelerated clean energy installations, projecting an increase to between 70 and 126 gigawatts per year beyond 2024.
 These efforts are critical for the nation to meet its climate objectives and transition towards a sustainable, low-carbon future.